Robert Bloch: Comic adaptations

 The comic Aardwolf (No 2, Feb 1995) is a special tribute issue to Bloch.
 It contains brief tributes to Bloch from Harlan Ellison, Ray Bradbury, Richard Matheson, Julius Schwartz and Peter Straub incorporated within a piece called "Robert Bloch: A Retrospective" compiled by Clifford Lawrence.
 The first part of the text of Bloch's story "The Past Master" is also reprinted in this issue.

 Bloch also contributed a script as part of the DC one-shot benefit comic Heroes Against Hunger.

 The character Inspector Bloch in the Italian comic Dylan Dog is partly inspired by Robert Bloch.

-Audio adaptations
+Audio productions

-A number of Bloch's works have been adapted for audio productions.